Peter Bennett (music promoter)

 In 1975, with his EMI Records contract due to expire, Lennon asked Bennett to reach out to CBS head Walter Yetnikoff to see if the label was interested in the former Beatle coming on board.
 Before serious negotiations began, Lennon chose to take a career break.
 Michael Jackson heard of these discussions and asked Bennett if he could open a door to CBS for himself and his brothers.
 At that time, the Jacksons were becoming unhappy with their deal at Motown Records and needed a change.
 In 1976, through Bennett's help, the Jacksons signed with Epic, a subsidiary of CBS.
 Six years later, Bennett's experience was called upon again by Michael to promote his 1982 album Thriller, which became the biggest seller in music history.

 In 1976, Klein and Bennett were each charged with three felony counts of attempted income tax evasion for 1970, 1971 and 1972, as well as related misdemeanor counts of making false statements on their income tax returns for those years.
 The IRS claimed that Klein and Bennett had sold promotional copies of Beatles and post-Beatles albums, including The Concert for Bangladesh, without declaring the sales on their tax returns.
-Having resigned from ABKCO in late 1975, Bennett pleaded guilty to a single misdemeanor charge and then became a key witness for the IRS in its case against Klein.
+Having resigned from ABKCO in late 1975, Bennett, through his attorney Martin W. Schwartz of Yonkers and Mineola, negotiated a plea to a single misdemeanor charge and then became a key witness for the IRS in its case against Klein.
+He was sentenced to unsupervised probation for 1 year by U.S. District Judge Vincent Broderick.
 In 1977, Klein testified that he had not instructed Bennett to sell promotional copies of albums and that although he'd received cash payments from Bennett, the payments were a return of cash advances that Bennett had been given.
 In 1979, a jury found Klein innocent of the felony charges and convicted him of a single misdemeanor charge of making false statements on his 1972 tax return, for which he served two months in jail.